steve3535/thelinuxlabs/Linux/Accessing CLI with SSH.md

 * generate a second key pair to be used as auth on serverc with user root

 * from your workstation and with ssh, display the date and time on the remote serverc

+## Assignement

+GitHub, one of the most collaborative platforms allows ssh key based operations on defined repositories.
+However a public SSH key cannot be shared among repositories.
+This means each repository has its own unique key to be used with.

+* Signup to github.com (if you are not already registered)

+* Activate the 2FA setting on your account

+* Create two distinct new repos

+* On your workstation, setup two directories to serve as local branches for your git repos

+* Enable SSH Key-based for the two repos and ensure push/pull is working for each of them without prompting for a password

+### Annex

+1. Getting started with Github [github tuto](https://docs.github.com/en/get-started/quickstart/hello-world)

+2. Use git CLI